barryclark/jekyll-now/_posts/2021-7-31-Child-Crashes.md

 # The Data

 Austin's crash data is maintained by TxDOT and the City of Austin.
-See their Vision Zero Data viewer here: (https://visionzero.austin.gov/viewer/)
+See their Vision Zero Data viewer [here](https://visionzero.austin.gov/viewer/)

 I've defined "child" as someone under the age of 16.
 For demographic data, I used the [Texas Demographic Center's Population Estimates for Travis County.](https://demographics.texas.gov/Data/TPEPP/Estimates/)

+# Code

+Check out the Github repo [here](https://github.com/Charlie-Henry/ModalShift/tree/master/visualizations/Austin-Child-Crashes)